Invest in yourself with Financial Education.

 • Teaching youth about money is a critical step in preparing them for the future.
 Through UMCU’s fun and engaging Minor League workshop, students will learn about finances and be ready to make decisions at pivotal points in their development and financial lives.

-• Key points:· 1) Functions and purpose of a credit union.
+• Key topics: 1) Functions and purpose of a credit union.
 2) Breaking down needs vs. wants.
 3) Applying consumer skills to saving and spending decisions.
 4) Understanding opportunity cost.
 5) Evaluating their strengths and passions vs. future jobs.

 Financial Little League (ages 5-9)